alvinpolardog/EE6470_hw2_TLM_gaussian_blur/README.md

-# EE6470_hw2_TLM_gaussian_blur
+# gauss_tlm_bus_mem

-EE6470 Electronic System Level Design and Synthesis HW2
+Gauss filter module connected with a TLM bus and a Memory module